MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016-04-01-howto-set-up-an-offline-ibm-mobilefirst-8-0-development-environment.md

 Once all of the above files are downloaded, move them to an offline machine for installation.
 Cordova and the associated cordova platforms as well as the MobileFirst CLI will need to be installed after Node.js has been installed.

 ## MobileFirst Operations Console
-The MobileFirst Developer Kit installer includes snapshot downloads for various development artifacts (listed above in Prerequisites) downloadable via the MobileFirst Operations Console downloads page.
+The MobileFirst Development Kit installer includes snapshot downloads for various development artifacts (listed above in Prerequisites) downloadable via the MobileFirst Operations Console downloads page.

 ![downloads]({{site.baseurl}}/tutorials/en/foundation/8.0/setting-up-your-development-environment/console/downloads.png)